related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 If Apple still implements this technology onpractice, it will initially be applied to smartphones, laptops and tablets, but in the future it can also be integrated into wearable smart devices.

-Earlier, we also reported on the development of a system that alerts pedestrians with headphones about cars approaching.
+Previously, we also reported on the development of a system that warns pedestrians wearing headphones about approaching cars.